-The design is the brainchild of Henning Larsen Architects, in partnership with artist Olafur Eliasson known for his work on large-scale art installations that make use of light, water and air temperature.
-This massive structure rises a mighty 43 metres tall, with the interior spanning 28,000 square metres.
-Over 12,000 square metres of translucent glass and 30,000 cubic metres of concrete were used in the construction of Harpa.
-The steel framework is comprised of glass panels of various colours.
+The design is the brainchild of Henning Larsen Architects, in partnership with artist Olafur Eliasson known for his work on large-scale art installations that make use of light, water, and air temperature.
+This massive structure rises a mighty 43 meters tall, with the interior spanning 28,000 square meters.
+Over 12,000 square meters of translucent glass and 30,000 cubic meters of concrete were used in the construction of Harpa.
+The steel framework is comprised of glass panels of various colors.

-After warming up with a much needed coffee, I spent at least an hour wandering on my own through the building.
-I absorbed the intricacy of the architectural details, gazed at the streams of lights shining brightly through the glass, and marvelled at the beauty of my surroundings.
+After warming up with a much-needed coffee, I spent at least an hour wandering on my own through the building.
+I absorbed the intricacy of the architectural details, gazed at the streams of lights shining brightly through the glass, and marveled at the beauty of my surroundings.

 While the outer area of Harpa takes advantage of natural light and blends in seamlessly into the landscape, Eldborg, the grand concert hall is a contrast in design with a bold, opulent, fire-red interior.
 The large concert hall seats 1,800 people.